gaboesquivel/standard-babel-module-boilerplate/CONTRIBUTING.md

 * Non-trivial changes should be discussed on an issue first.
 * Let us know you're working on the issue.
 * Develop in a topic branch, not master.
+* Provide useful commit messages
-* Provide useful  Squash your commits.
+* Squash your commits.
 * Write a good description of your PR.

 ### Always follow these rules: